Today’s teenagers grew up with the internet — and now, they’re also building it.

 Saniyah Parnell and Mayan Pettit, 8th-grade college students at Andrew Hamilton School, created an educational video on preventing cyberbullying and interviewed their instructors, directors, and classmates.

-“We hope that we deliver everyone who watches our video … an excellent message on cyberbullying and the way it affects people,” Pettit said.
+“We hope that we deliver everyone who watches our video … an excellent message on cyberbullying and how it affects people,” Pettit said.

 The video even featured an authentic cyberbullying rap the young ladies created over 21 Savage’s “lots.”